matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 In future:

- * contract entities to work on Matrix? (e.g. redistributing donations back to fund development)
+ * contracts entities to work on Matrix? (e.g. redistributing donations back to fund development)
- * manage a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix)
+ * manages a "Made for Matrix" certification process? (to confirm that products are actually compatible with Matrix)
- * promote Matrix (e.g. organise meetups & events & fund community activity)?
+ * promotes Matrix (e.g. organise meetups & events & fund community activity)?

 ## Timings